 It results from the cold-pressing of hemp seeds.
 It provides a good source of polyunsaturated and essential fatty acids.
-Hemp Oil has little or no CBD or THC often used in CBD Oil products as the carrier Oil – Our Original CBD Oil
+Hemp Oil has little or no CBD or THC often used in CBD Oil products as the carrier Oil–Our Original premium CBD Oil.

 Hemp is grown specifically for the industrial uses of its products, Hemp has amazing environmental benefits including textiles, clothing, biodegradable plastic, food, biofuel.

 You can cultivate Hemp in the UK under a Home Office License.
 Hemp cultivated in Leicestershire near Market Harborough.

 THC / CBN are the psychotropic cannabinoids which in the UK are controlled substances.

 Phytocannabinoids are compounds found in cannabis plants that mimic the endocannabinoids naturally produced by the body.
 CBD CBG and THC are examples of phytocannabinoids.